ffvv0123/Data-Structures/README.md

 ###
 Time complexity does not represent the absolute performance time of the algorithm, but rather how many operations are performed.
 The number of operations performed is usually determined by the input value n.
 Since n is a variable value, it can be represented as a function, which is called the time complexity function T(n).

+# Representation of the time complexity function

+###
+- Big O Notaion
+- Big Omega Notation
+- Big Theta Notation

+See Time Complexity Functions.pdf for a description of the notation above.